 Agreements may contain a mechanism for resolving disputes, such as referral to a third party expert or arbitrator, or a buy-out mechanism whereby, if a dispute occurs, one side buys out the shares of the other at a price determined in accordance with the agreement.
 It can even provide that, in the event of an unresolved dispute the parties agree to vote to wind the company up.

 The issue of which party buys out the other, and at what price, can be extremely difficult to negotiate.
 Agreements can become quite complex.
-One solution, for example, is to say that one shareholder can offer his shares to the others at a price of his choosing.
-If they accept, they pay the price he has set.
-To stop him from setting an unrealistic price, the agreement also provides that, if the other side does not accept his offer, they become obliged to sell their shares to him, and he to buy them, at that price.
-He will not want to set too high a price for his shares, because he may end up having to buy their shares at that price himself!
+One solution, for example, is to say that one shareholder can offer their shares to the others at a price of their choosing.
+If the other shareholders accept, they pay the price that has been set.
+To stop the seller from setting an unrealistic price, the agreement also provides that, if the other side does not accept the offer, they become obliged to sell their shares to the original seller, who is obliged to buy them, at that price.
+The original seller will not want to set too high a price for their shares, because they may end up having to buy the other party's shares at that price!

 Provisions in a shareholders’ agreement could, in many cases, be included in the company’s articles of association instead.
 There are technical differences between the two that mean that, very broadly, a shareholders’ agreement is appropriate if the arrangements you want to set up are for individuals involved with the company (or some of them) now.
 Articles are appropriate if you want the arrangements to apply to future shareholders too.

 One key difference between the two is that, if properly drafted, a shareholders’ agreement is a confidential document, whereas the articles of association are a public document, available at Companies House for all to see.